-We specialise in working with people who are going through separation to prepare the paperwork to make their separation agreements official, minimising or eliminating lawyer involvement.
+We specialise in helping separating couples to prepare the paperwork to make their separation agreements official, minimising fees and reducing lawyer involvement.

 Our clients have the choice of:

 - Purchasing their own draft legal paperwork from our Online Store (DIY)

 - A Hold Your Hand Service (HYH), where they can engage one of our experienced family lawyers to review their draft paperwork before it’s made official

 - A premium service where one of our experienced family lawyers can prepare all of the draft paperwork (what we call our Do It For You service).
 Get your own Quick Quote.

 Collaborative family lawyer and Director, Siobhan Mullins, founded Separate Together after realising that separating couples who reach an agreement together tend to want a lawyer for simply one thing—to review or prepare the agreement paperwork to make sure it’s all in order and can be recognised under the Family Law Act 1975 (Cth)(aka made ‘official’).